The NHS e-Referral Service is a secure and free NHS appointment booking service.

 Download the patient guidance to booking your appointment online (PDF, 5Mb).

 If you do not receive an appointment request letter, you will need to contact the healthcare provider who made your referral.
 See Why have I not received a confirmation letter? for more information.

 Most hospitals and clinics allow you to book your appointment through the NHS e-Referral Service.
 Where this is not possible, the appointment request letter shows a picture of a phone next to that hospital or clinic.
 You will then have to ring them to book that hospital or clinic.

 Why have I not received a confirmation letter?

-If you are worried about your appointment booking, or cannot print your appointment details you can contact the healthcare provider directly to make sure they have a record of your appointment.
-You can find contact details for the hospital on this website.
-The associated Patient Advice and Liaison Service (PALS) may also be able to assist.
+If you're not sure about your appointment booking, you can contact the hospital or clinic directly to make sure they have a record of your appointment.
+You can find contact details for hospitals on this website.
+The hospital's Patient Advice and Liaison Service (PALS) may also be able to assist.